Change your protocol, update your authorisation, report safety issues, submit safety updates and complete your end-of-trial study report.

 The sponsor is responsible for uploading the end of trial summary results to EudraCT as per the commission’s guidelines on posting and publication of result-related information.

-You don’t need to submit your clinical trial summary report to the MHRA as well however you should send a short confirmatory email to CT.Submission@mhra.gsi.gov.uk once the report has been uploaded to EudraCT, with ‘End of trial study report: EudraCT XXXX-XXXXXX-XX’ as the subject line.
+You don’t need to submit this clinical trial summary report to the MHRA as well however you must send a short confirmatory email to CT.Submission@mhra.gsi.gov.uk once the result-related information has been uploaded to EudraCT, with ‘End of trial : result-related information: EudraCT XXXX-XXXXXX-XX’ as the subject line.
 You will not get an acknowledgment email or letter.

 For information about your submission contact the clinical trials helpline on 020 3080 6456 (Monday to Friday 8:30am to 4.30pm) or email email@example.com.

 For status and tracking enquiries you should call the Regulatory Information Service on 020 3080 7400 or email firstname.lastname@example.org.